 The livelier ball allows for added time to reach your opponent’s shot and means Squash 57 doesn’t require the same intense deep lunging movement of squash that can be taxing on the knees, hips, and feet.

 Squash 57 is ideal for older players or those with less racket sport experience and provides a great workout in a social setting.

-Squash 57 is played between two players on a squash court using a standard racket each, and a specific Squash 57 ball which is slightly larger and more bouncy than a typical squash ball.
+Squash 57 is played between two players on a squash court using a standard racketball racket each, and a specific Squash 57 ball which is slightly larger and more bouncy than a typical squash ball.